openpublishoperation/devops-learn-pr/docs/index.md

                         </div>
                         <div class="cardText">
                             <h3>DevOps at Microsoft</h3>
-                            <p>This center will keep you current on how we continue to adopt DevOps at Microsoft.
-We’ve selected the best videos and articles from both public conferences and internal training sessions.
-For most of the videos, we also provide an accompanying article.</p>
+                            <p>This center will keep you current on how we adopt DevOps at Microsoft.
+We’ve selected the best videos and articles from both public conferences and internal training sessions.</p>
                         </div>
                     </div>
                 </div>